menuka07/An-Introduction-To-Support-Vector-Machines/README.md

 **Great-Grandmother Ann:** You keep talking about something called SVM.
 What in the world does that mean hon?

 **You:** Great-Granny, SVM stands for support vector machine.
 It is a technique used in machine learning to create decision boundaries in order to classify features as belonging to different classes.
 Lets say you have apples and oranges and you want to classify all the apples into one class and classify all the oranges as belonging to a different class.
-We can use SVM to make sure that all the apples and oranges get put in the correct category.
+We can use linear SVM to make sure that all the apples and oranges get put in the correct category.

 **Grandmother Sarah:** Wow, this technique is really applicable to lots of cases but how do we classify the oranges and apples into different classes?

-**You:** Well grandma, what SVM does is, that it creates a separation line called the hyperplane which separate outs the different classes.
+**You:** Well grandma, what linear SVM does is, it creates a separation line called the hyperplane which separate outs the different classes.
 In our case, we draw the hyperplane in such a way that it would separate the apples from the oranges.
 In the end, we want the optimal hyperplane that maximizes our ability to separate out the different classes and classify with high accuracy.

 (You arrange the apples and oranges on the dinner table and put a stick between them to show the separation.)